IntersectMBO/product-website/docs/vision/vision-2030.md

     Layer 2 protocols or Actively Validated Services (AVS) for partner chains, informing future incentive
     mechanisms.
 Assess and optimize SPO incentive parameters to enhance network health and resilience.
+Ensure mechanisms are in place to support the continued participation and profitability of smaller SPOs, as they are crucial for true decentralization.
 * **Sustainable L2 Expansion:** Design Layer 2 solutions
     to provide value back to the main chain (L1) through mechanisms like batching fees in ADA, preventing